taocpp/PEGTL/README.md

 ### Contact

-For questions and suggestions about the PEGTL please contact the authors at `pegtl(at)colin-hirsch.net`.
+For questions and suggestions regarding the PEGTL, success or failure stories, and any other kind of feedback, please feel free to contact the authors at `pegtl(at)colin-hirsch.net`.

 ### License